 The first stop on this trip was the city of Sidon which is in what we call Lebanon today.
 We see, here, that the soldier granted Paul a very unusual liberty in letting him go to see his friends.
 This is just another example of how God takes care of his people especially when they are about doing His business.

-From there we put out to sea again and passed to the lee of Cyprus because the winds were against us.
+Putting to sea from there, we sailed close to the sheltered side of Cyprus because the winds were against us,

 So they wanted to head straight to Rome but the winds were against them and so they passed southeast of Cyprus following the coast of Asia Minor.
 Sometimes, we find ourselves in circumstances where it seems that things (the wind) is against us and we wonder why it is happening if we are in the will of God.
 Paul was right smack in the will of God and yet it did not seem like smooth easy sailing for them.
 We can take heart in that and remember that Jesus said that it was going to be difficult to follow Him especially in the last days.

-When we had sailed across the open sea off the coast of Cilicia and Pamphylia, we landed at Myra in Lycia.
+then across the open sea along the coasts of Cilicia and Pamphylia; and so we reached Myra in Lycia.

 Myra in Lycia is in the southern part of what is now Turkey.
 Although it is not there today, it was a thriving port city at this time.
 Near the city was a fertile plain and grain was sent from there to Rome.